edwardanthony/nestjs-seeder/README.md

-### This library does not depend on the type of database that you use
+### This library does not depend on the database type that you use

 ## How to use